 Go back to normal view

 The church does not charge for baptisms.
-However, if you wish to have the service at All Saints' Church please be aware that they appreciate a donation of at least £25.
-This sum does not apply if you have the service at the Ladygrove Church.
+However, if you wish to have the service at All Saints' Church please be aware that they appreciate a donation of at least £25 to cover the cost of heating. lighting, etc. This sum does not apply if you have the service at the Ladygrove Church.

 Well, firstly we ask you to start coming to church.
 In the Church of England's baptism service you will make promises to God that you will draw your child "by your example into the community of faith" and help them to take their "place within the life and worship of Christ’s Church."
 In other words, you are saying that you want your child to be part of the local church and for the local church to play a part in the life of your child as they grow up.
 We therefore believe that you need to see what we're like and what we do.
 You wouldn’t send your child to a school or club without checking it out first, would you?

-Then we will need to arrange to meet with you a few times to talk about your faith, what baptism means, the baptism service and how we can help you to fulfil those promises that you will make in the service.
+Then we will need to arrange to meet with you to talk about your faith, what baptism means, the baptism service and how we can help you to fulfil those promises that you will make in the service.

 As we are a partnership between the Church of England and the

-If you decide to have a baptism at the
+If you decide to have a baptism at All Saints' Church, we will ask you to come to the

 That's not a problem.
-We would rather you were honest and we suspect that God also prefers you to be real with him.
+We would rather you were honest and we suspect that God prefers you to be real with Him too.
 After all, the Bible is pretty clear that he knows our thoughts and our hearts and wants us to walk with him with integrity.

 The church can offer you other ways for you to celebrate the birth of your child amongst your friends and family but without making commitments that you feel you are unable to keep.
 Talk to us about Thanksgiving and Dedication Services.